Setup a new Mailu server

 Prepare the environment

-Mailu images are designed to work on x86 or equivalent hardware, so it should run on pretty much any cloud server as long as enough power is provided.
-For non x86 machines, see Arm images for Mailu
+Mailu ships multi-arch images which are designed to work on linux/amd64, linux/arm64v8 or linux/armv7 hardware, so it should run on pretty much any cloud server as long as enough power is provided.

 You should also have at least a DNS hostname and a DNS name for receiving emails.
 Some instructions are provided on the matter in the article Setting up your DNS.